What is a Rifle Scope?

-Rifle scopes are magnified to make targets appear closer aiding in more precise shot placement.
-Rifle scopes generally improve a shooter’s efforts in gaining the true accuracy potential of their rifle by adding some magnification to the sight picture.
+Rifle scopes generally improve a shooter’s efforts in gaining the true accuracy potential of their rifle by adding some magnification to the sight picture, but not all scopes are magnified.

 Fixed power scopes: